rocrisp/kubetruth/readme.md

     [See example](https://github.com/rocrisp/kubetruth/tree/main/bundle)

-7. Build and push the Operator, and the Operator bundle
+7. Build and push the Operator and the Operator bundle
 ````
 make docker-build docker-push
 make bundle-build bundle-push
 ````

-1. The extra serviceAccount is created in  kubetruth-operator-system namespace.
-[See example](https://github.com/rocrisp/kubetruth/blob/main/bundle/manifests/kubetruth-operator-kubetruth-install-clusterrolebinding_rbac.authorization.k8s.io_v1_clusterrolebinding.yaml#L13), so we have to install the operator in the kubetruth-operator-system namespace.
+8. The extra serviceAccount is created in  kubetruth-operator-system namespace, [see example](https://github.com/rocrisp/kubetruth/blob/main/bundle/manifests/kubetruth-operator-kubetruth-install-clusterrolebinding_rbac.authorization.k8s.io_v1_clusterrolebinding.yaml#L13), so we have to install the operator in the kubetruth-operator-system namespace.

 NOTE: You can change the namespace by changing [this line](https://github.com/rocrisp/kubetruth/blob/main/config/rbac/kubetruth_install_clusterrole_binding.yaml#L12).